Example E-Tivities from the University of Limerick (Various Disciplines)

 Weighting: 0% (but there will be a penalty of up to 4% for non-completion or unsatisfactory completion)

-NOTE 3: If students have any questions about this e-tivity, they should post them elsewhere in the discussion forum (not as a reply to this e-tivity).
-Please use a suitable posting title e.g. ‘Query about e-tivity 2’.
+NOTE: If students have any questions about this e-tivity, they should post them in the 'E-tivity 9 Queries' discussion forum (not as a reply to this e-tivity).

 *A list of some former e-learning projects developed by MA students can be found on Sulis in the Resources area.

-Part b) As a REPLY to any one posting made by another student, provide some advice/feedback/suggestions about the course topic.
+Part c) As a REPLY to any one posting made by another student, provide some advice/suggestions about their proposed course topic.
 Do you know something about the topic?
 Are there specific content sources you find particularly helpful?
+If so, provide the reference details.
 Are you aware of similar online courses?
 Do you know anything about the target audience or any constraints/issues that the student might encounter when developing the course further?

 Purpose: The purpose of this e-tivity is to identify some tasks that might be taught in your proposed e-learning course.
 This e-tivity, which is worth 5% of your final grade, builds on earlier e-tivities and will feed into the remaining e-tivities in this module.
 This e-tivity will also inform your final EL6041 report (worth 60% of your final grade).